 After the initial discussion, you can share some books about numbers and numerals with your kindergarten class.
 Two excellent titles recommended for five- and six-year-old students are:

 Both books have colorful pictures of numbers and have only one or two simple sentences on each page.
 For example, Numbers begins with the question “How many numbers have you seen today?” and is surrounded by everyday number objects such as race cards, playing cards, birthday candles, and calculators.

 The first book, Numbers, introduces kindergarten students to the written numeral.
 The second book, Number Puzzles, expands on the first book with fun games and activities for practicing using and writing numbers.

 Number Activities for Kindergarten: Written Numerals Worksheet

-After reading the two books about numbers to your kindergarteners, teach your students to write the first ten (0 to 9) numerals in English.
-The free download Printable Number Tracing Worksheets for Kindergarten handout is a sample worksheet that teaches written numerals to young students through tracing.
+After reading the two books about numbers to your kindergartners, teach your students to write the first ten (0 to 9) numerals in English.
+The free download printable handout Number Tracing Worksheets for Kindergarten is a sample worksheet that teaches written numerals to young students through tracing.
 You may also write the numbers on the board and instruct your students to copy the numerals onto blank paper.

 Number Order Activity

 The “Number Order” activity will help your kindergarten students to place written numerals in the correct order for counting numbers in English.
 The only materials needed for this number activity are number flashcards for the numerals zero through nine.
 Some printable sample flashcards are available for download at printable Number Flashcards.
 You can also have your students help make their own flashcards writing and decorating written numbers on large index cards.
 Then have each student place the flashcards in order from zero to nine (0, 1, 2, 3, 4, 5, 6, 7, 8, 9).
 This activity teaches kindergarteners to place written numbers in the correct order for counting in English.